flipperdevices/flipperzero-firmware/RoadMap.md

 ## WISH LIST ITEMS:
 - `Notepad` APP to allow taking quick notes and saving to SD.
 - - Also can possibly open/edit .md,.txt,.fmf and other text friendly formats
+- `UART` Move UART Echo app from Debug to GPIO section.
 - `Write URL to NFC` APP to allow creating URL NFC tags from only the flipper
 - - Also can possibly support larger URLs than the ones in samples (due to length limits on NFC types)
 - - Also can possibly create other types of tags, like WIFI configurations